Guide Visa Application Border & Entry 5 min read

 "Which QR code should I show?"

-Keep both if you are going to Bali: the All Indonesia QR code for arrival declaration checks and the Love Bali voucher or QR proof for the Bali levy.
+If the Bali levy applies to you, keep both: the All Indonesia QR code for arrival declaration checks and the Love Bali voucher or QR proof for the Bali levy.
 They are not interchangeable.